filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 By sealing sectors with random data, a storage provider can demonstrate to the network that it can offer that much storage, and later upgrade these sectors with real data by utilizing Snap Deals.

-Taking the above into account, **pledging sectors makes the most sense when doing it at a scale where it provides enough power to have real chances to mine new blocks, and also to indicate to potential clients that you have a capacity to store large amounts of real data**.
+Taking the above into account, **pledging commited capacity sectors makes the most sense when doing it at a scale where it provides enough power to have real chances to mine new blocks, and also to indicate to potential clients that you have a capacity to store large amounts of real data**.

 {{< alert icon="tip" >}}
 Pledging a sector can be useful to test how long the sealing process takes and makes sure that the hardware is correctly configured before taking on real deals.